 Process

-Development, implementation and maintenance of the Timesheet and Album of unified forms of documents
+Development, implementation and maintenance of the Timesheet and Album of unified document forms

-Development and implementation of local regulations governing office work processes
+Development and implementation of local regulations regulating office work processes

 The lack of regulations leads to a lack of uniformity in the execution of processes, controversial situations and conflicts with performers